Graphic Design Work in Progress

 2. For retail investors

-While only accredited investors can invest directly in Canva, there is also a good way for retail investors to get exposure.
+While only accredited investors can invest directly in Canva, there is a way for retail investors to get exposure too.

-Fundrise's Innovation Fund is a venture capital fund that is open to all investors.
-The fund buys stakes in private, high-growth technology companies.
+Fundrise's Innovation Fund (VCX) is a publicly-traded, closed-end venture capital fund that is open to all investors.
+The fund buys stakes in private, high-growth technology companies and trades on the NYSE.

-It has positions in Anthropic, OpenAI, Anduril, Databricks, Roblox, and, as of September 2023, Canva.
+VCX has positions in many private companies, including Anthropic, OpenAI, Anduril, Databricks, and Canva.

-The Innovation Fund invested $6.2 million in Canva, most likely at a valuation of $40 billion.
+The Innovation Fund invested $6.2 million in Canva in September 2023, most likely at a valuation of $40 billion.

 The fund has a minimum investment of $10, has an annual management fee of 1.85%, and is open to all U.S. residents.
 You can find more information and learn how to invest on Fundrise's website.